unquist/rpg-bot/README.md

 - The script strips out messages containing urls
 - The script will save any text with 1 or 3 backticks, italicized text, or with the `/me` command.
 - If you're also using rpg-bot's combat script, the script will save combat start and end messages (but nothing in between)
-- Anything that doesn't fit into one of the above situations is discarded by default.
+- Any message that doesn't fit into one of the above situations is discarded by default.

--